Thomas Swafford, MA, Director of Operations

 His leadership in service industry management led to a “second career” managing Human Resources, He held positions both in private industry and state government.
 He consulted with the Oregon Department of Employment/WorkSource, for example, to help that state agency and the Legislature identify opportunities for quality improvement.
 Later he joined Mentor Graphics as worldwide Program Manager for Learning and Development, where he addressed training needs for 5,200 employees in 26 countries.

 Mr. Swafford’s “third career,” in the helping professions, began several years ago when he enrolled for his graduate degree in counseling.
 Along the way toward that degree, Mr. Swafford counseled students at the National University of Natural Medicine.
-Upon degree completion, he worked for an established Portland-area psychotherapy office, while simultaneously starting his own North Portland practice.
+Upon degree completion, he worked for an established Portland-area psychotherapy office.

 Mr. Swafford joined Oregon Center for Change in October, 2021.
 He has a particular interest in helping men get out of their “man box”—the pervasive pressure to “be tough,” to deny their feelings, to “man up” when facing life’s challenges.
-His group and individual work at OCC is focused on helping men access their humanity and develop their inner strength for self-reflection and improvement.
+He is focused on helping men access their humanity and develop their inner strength for self-reflection and improvement.

 Mr. Swafford is also a classically-trained professional singer who performs in several different companies.